huri000/SwiftEntryKit/README.md

 The default value of `position` is `.top`.

 #### Precedence
-The precedence of an entry describes the manner in which entries are pushed in.
-The precedence attribute offers 2 approaches for managing the presentation priority of multiple entries.
+The precedence attribute of an entry describes the manner in which entries are pushed in.
+It offers 2 approaches for managing the presentation priority of multiple simultanious entries.

 ##### Override
 If the [display priority](#display-priority) is equal or higher than the currently displayed entry, override it.

-Example for setting `.override` precedence with `.max` display priority while ignoring entries that are already enqueued (leaving them to display after the current entry is dismissed).
+Example for setting `.override` precedence with `.max` display priority while ignoring entries that are already enqueued (leaving them to display after the new entry is dismissed).

 ```Swift
 attributes.precedence = .override(priority: .max, dropEnqueuedEntries: false)
 ```

-You can optionally flush the entries that are inside the queue - In case  `dropEnqueuedEntries` is `false`, enqueued entries remain in the queue.
+You can optionally flush the entries that are inside the queue.

+In case  `dropEnqueuedEntries` is `false`, enqueued entries remain in the queue.
 The first enqueued entry will show right after the new entry pops out.
 In case  `dropEnqueuedEntries` is `true`, the entry-queue is flushed as the new entry is being displayed.

 ##### Enqueue
-If the queue is empty, display the entry at once, otherwise, insert the entry into the queue until its turn to show arrives.
+If the queue is empty, display the entry immediately, otherwise, insert the entry into the queue until its turn to show arrives.

 There are 2 possible heuristics for entries prioritization in the queue: